Joint Citizens and Legislative Committee on Children

 Research and Policy Manager

-Chynna A. Phillips joined the Foundation part-time in 2016 and is currently the Foundation’s Research and Policy Associate.
+Chynna A. Phillips joined the Foundation part-time in 2016 and is currently the Foundation’s Research and Policy Manager.
+She is responsible for aiding in the development and implementation of an advocacy agenda for the two statewide Foundation Initiatives, the Kinship Care Initiative and an Immigrant Families Initiative while convening key stakeholders to address needed changes in systems that impact families experiencing poverty statewide.
+She is also responsible for leading research on emerging issues/ best practices that impact the Foundation’s mission as well as building relationships with grantees and other community stakeholders.
 Prior to joining the Foundation, she worked as an Admissions Coordinator at DePaul Cristo Rey High School, interned for the Children’s Defense Fund, and most recently served as a Community Advocate for Palmetto Health hospital.
 Originally from the small island of New Providence or Nassau, Bahamas, she attributes her strong sense of community and enjoyment of engaging with others to her island roots.
-She holds a Bachelors of Arts degree in Sociology from Xavier University in Cincinnati, Ohio.
-She will graduate in May 2018 with a Masters of Social Work and a Masters in Public Health from the University of South Carolina; and then will join the Foundation in a full-time capacity.
-She cares deeply about health equity and advocating for vulnerable populations.
+She holds a Bachelors of Arts degree in Sociology from Xavier University in Cincinnati, Ohio and Masters of Social Work and a Masters in Public Health from the University of South Carolina.
+She cares deeply about health equity, social justice and advocating for vulnerable populations.
 In her spare time Mrs. Phillips can be found reading a good book, watching an interesting documentary, or spending time with her husband, her son and their energetic dog.

 Phillip H. Redmond, Jr.